TFGUnitreeG1/unitree-g1-risk-aware-navigation/README.md

 Experiment-specific resources such as simulation scenarios, waypoint routes and output directories can be provided through the corresponding command-line arguments.

-The YOLO model used by the perception pipeline is not included in the repository and must be supplied explicitly:
+The YOLO model used by the perception pipeline must be supplied explicitly:

 ```text
 --model /path/to/model.pt